 Growth in Construction Activities

 Construction is one of the fastest-growing sectors in Australia, and it plays a big role in driving lubricant consumption.
 Projects related to roads, bridges, commercial buildings, and housing developments are increasing in cities such as Sydney, Melbourne, and Brisbane.
 For instance, the Mandurah Estuary Bridge duplication project in Western Australia is currently under construction.
 Valued at USD 136 million, the project involves adding a second two-lane bridge and a shared pedestrian and cycling path.
 Heavy machinery used on these sites, like excavators, graders, and loaders, relies on industrial lubricants to perform under continuous stress and changing weather.
 These machines can’t afford breakdowns, which is why construction companies are focusing on maintenance practices that include using better quality oils with longer life.
-High-load and temperature-resistant lubricants are becoming more common, especially for equipment that runs all day.
+High-load and temperature-resistant lubricants are becoming common, especially for equipment that runs all day.
 In addition to this, companies are beginning to use oil analysis to track equipment health and plan maintenance more efficiently.
-With infrastructure development remaining a national priority, the need for high-performing lubricants in construction is likely to grow, reinforcing the sector’s importance in the overall lubricant market.
+With infrastructure development remaining a national priority, the need for high-performing lubricants in construction is likely to grow, reinforcing the sector’s importance and further influencing the Australia industrial lubricants market growth.

 Product Type Insights: